s-peiran/tp/docs/UserGuide.md

 ### List All Meetings

 - **What it does**: Shows a list of all meetings when in the `meetings` mode.
 All arguments after `list` are optional arguments.
 Other commands which use index will be affected by the updated indexes shown on the GUI.
+  If no valid parameter provided, list all meetings.
 - **Command Format**: `list [m/TITLE] [t/TIME] [p/PLACE] [d/DESCRIPTION] [note/NOTE]`

 - **Expected Outputs**:
     - Success: `%d meetings Listed!`
-    - Failure: If no valid parameter provided, list all meetings.

 ### Delete a Meeting